 A Court Settlement Restarts The Amendment Process Again

 On April 5, 2022, the County Commission announced a settlement in the ZTA19-03 court case.
-The Commission voted to proceed with a new revision of the amendment to the Comprehensive Plan to allow for utility-scale solar projects based on the previosly-invalidated amendment but with added restrictions depending on the land use designation in the Comprehensive Plan.
-The Commission then requested the Planning Commission to draft a new zoning ordinance amendment based on this motion.
+The Commission voted to proceed with a new revision of the amendment to the Comprehensive Plan to allow for utility-scale solar projects based on the previously-invalidated amendment but with added restrictions depending on the land use designation in the Comprehensive Plan.
+The County Commission then requested the Planning Commission to draft a new zoning ordinance amendment based on this motion.